 To make OpenFOAM readily available to a larger range of users, OpenCFD works actively with the community surrounding respective Linux distributions to provide precompiled binary installations as system packages.
 The distributions currently include the following:

-- Debian/Ubuntu is a very popular distribution with OpenFOAM users.
+- Ubuntu is a very popular distribution with OpenFOAM users.

 - openSUSE is historically the favoured development platform for OpenCFD Ltd. Since it is an RPM-based system, a well-crafted spec file can also address RedHat-based distributions.